SarahMcN25/numpy-random/README.md

 <br>

 ### 4. Distribution Functions
-Thses functions predict the probability of a set of values.
+These functions predict the probability of a set of values.
 There are 36 in total, however, this notebook only describes the following five in detail:

-- *Random Normal:* creates random samples for normal distribution, where data near the mean is more likely to appear
+- *Random Normal:* creates random samples for normal distribution - where data near the mean is more likely to appear.

-- *Random Uniform:* generates samples from a uniform distribution, where all outcomes are equally likely.
+- *Random Uniform:* generates samples from a uniform distribution - where all outcomes are equally likely.

-- *Random Power:* produces samples using power law distribution, where one variable acts as a power of another.
+- *Random Power:* produces samples using power law distribution - where one variable acts as a power of another.

-- *Random Geometric:* returns samples using geometric distribution with two possible outcomes; success or failure.
+- *Random Geometric:* returns samples using geometric distribution with two possible outcomes - success or failure.

-- *Random Gumbel:* simulates the extreme value either very small or very large.
+- *Random Gumbel:* simulates the extreme value - either very small or very large.

 <br>